iiasa/message_ix/INSTALL.rst

       - Check the box labeled “Use advanced installation mode.”
       - Check the box labeled “Add GAMS directory to PATH environment variable” on the Advanced Options page.

+   - on macOS, in the GAMS installer…

+      - When prompted to specify the "Installation Type" (step 3 of the installation process), select "Customise".
+      - Check the box labeled "Add GAMS to PATH".

+	If this option is not available see instructions below.

    - on other platforms (macOS or Linux), add the following line to a file such as :file:`~/.bash_profile` (macOS), :file:`~/.bashrc`, or :file:`~/.profile`::

        $ export PATH=$PATH:/path/to/gams-directory-with-gams-binary